ericguizzo/anti_transfer/README.md

 ## GENERATE PLOTS
-Run the following bash scripts to produce the plots included in the paper (our result values are hard-coded in the scripts).
+Run the following scripts to produce the plots included in the paper (our result values are hard-coded in the scripts).
 ```bash
 python3 plot_accuracy_boost.py